Scottish Power Hardship Fund - Application, Number, Address

 If you are the account holder, you can apply online by entering your details on the application form.
-You'll then receive an email containing a link to begin your application.
+You'll then receive an email containing a link where you can login to begin your application.

-If you’re applying on somebody else’s behalf, you should call 0808 800 0128 to complete the application process by phone.
+If you’re applying on somebody else’s behalf, you should call the dedicated Scottish Power Hardship Fund phone number on 0808 800 0128 to complete the application process.

 What do I need to send?